six-two/mkdocs-placeholder-plugin/README.md

 - Added inline editable placeholders (see [#6](https://github.com/six-two/mkdocs-placeholder-plugin/issues/6)) and enabled them by default.
     If you want to disable them by default, add `inline_editors: false` to the `settings` attribute in your `placeholder-plugin.yaml`.
+    If you want to disable them and prevent users from enabling them, add `normal_is_alias_for: dynamic` to the `settings` attribute in your `placeholder-plugin.yaml`.
+- You can now embed the placeholder settings editor anywhere if your page with `<div class="placeholder-settings-panel"></div>`.

 ### Version 0.4.1